NeuroQ Logo

 Aim for Low Glycemic Foods

 Glycemic index classifies carbohydrates and measures their potential to raise blood sugar and how quickly they raise your blood sugar.
-Not all carbs are created equal: nutritionists recommend eating foods with a lower glycemic index, like leafy vegetables and whole grains, which cause a slower and lower rise in blood sugar.
+Not all carbs are created equal: Nutritionists recommend eating foods with a lower glycemic index, like non-starchy vegetables, which cause a slower and lower rise in blood sugar.
 Avoid simple carbohydrates, like soda and dessert, with a high glycemic index.

 Follow a Mediterranean Diet